pauldeen79/DialogFramework/README.md

 # TODOs

 - Allow interception from outside the dialog and dialogparts, through the AfterNavigate and BeforeNavigate methods
-- Try to refactor INavigationDialogPart and IDecisionDialogPart to use BeforeNavigate to accomplish this
 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
 - Create a minimal web api as a demo project, using some sort of state store (local in-memory cache?) for persisting state.